turingschool/frontend-mod-1-prework/section4/README.md

 ## Part A How You Spend Your Time

-One challenge developers face, moreso when they are starting out, is estimating how long something will take.
+One challenge developers face, more so when they are starting out, is estimating how long something will take.
 Sometimes we don't account for merge conflicts, bugs, annoying Slack messages, and all the other things that interrupt our workflow or slow us down.

 One challenge learners in a new environment/content area face is feeling like they know nothing, and until they know everything, they feel like they are failing.